The Carpal Solution is FDA registered and made in a FDA registered facility.

 What is The Cost of Carpal Tunnel Surgery?

 Out-of-pocket expenses for the patient for this surgical procedure average $ 1,200 even for people with solid health insurance.
-It is important to understand what costs you will incur both out of pocket and personally with any surgical procedure.
+It is important to understand what costs you will endure both out of pocket and personally with any surgical procedure.
 The process can be complicated and confusing.

 It seems like health care is the only segment of our economy where full-disclosure of costs is not required, and not the norm.
 They just tell you to get surgery and schedule the time frame.
 There is rarely any discussion about the cost and who pays what.
 If you bring it up they just tell you to talk to your insurance.

-More and more, affordable health insurance is becoming catastrophic in nature with relatively high deductible amounts and co-pays for everything.
+Affordable health insurance is becoming catastrophic in nature with relatively high deductible amounts and co-pays for everything.
 The deductibles must be met before the insurance covers any of the costs.
 Once a certain amount of out-of-pocket expenses are met by the patient (usually in the range of $2,000 to $4,000) then the insurance covers the rest.

 Below you will find a framework to help you get your head around the potential costs you will likely encounter, if you do decide to undergo this procedure.
 We are confident this summary will help you to think through the potential costs as you make a decision.